BukGet/website/content/pages/docs/api3.md

 __Description:__

 The plug-in details listing all of the information we know about a given plug-in.
 Optionally a specific plug-in version can be specified, only displaying that version in the versions list.

+The plug-in version can also be overloaded with the following other names:

+* _latest:_ Returns only the most current version.
+* _release:_ Returns only the latest version tagged as a Stable release.
+* _beta:_ Returns only the latest version tagged as a Beta release.
+* _alpha:_ Returns only the latest version tagged as a Alpha release.

 __URLs:__